Ray Burton (musician): Biography

-Ray Burton was born in 1944.
+Ray Burton was born in 1945.
 He joined Dave Bridge Quartet as a rhythm guitarist in 1961 in Sydney.
 The instrumental band included Bridge (ex-Col Joye and the Joy Boys) on lead guitar, Warren Foley on drums and Ken White on bass guitar.
-They were signed to HMV which issued two singles, "Skip to My Lou" (1961) and "San Fernando Valley" (1962) before disbanding early in the next year.
+They were signed to His Master's Voice which issued two singles, "Skip to My Lou" (1961) and "San Fernando Valley" (1962) before disbanding early in the next year.
 Burton on lead guitar formed his own instrumental group, the Telstars, and issued a single, "Reef Ride" (December 1963).
 He joined vocal harmony, rock 'n' roll group, the Delltones, for a year from 1965 to 1966.

 In 1967 Burton (under the name Raymond Doughty) was enlisted by pop group, the Executives, on lead guitar.
 According to Australian musicologist, Ian McFarlane, they had, "scored a run of hit singles" in Sydney with "My Aim Is to Please You'" (June 1967), "Sit Down I Think I Love You" (August), "It's a Happening World" (March 1968), "Windy Day" (June) and "Summerhill Road" (December).
 The group toured the United States in 1968 and again in the following year (under the name Inner Sense), McFarlane observed, "by that stage, however, [their] breezy pop had become outmoded in the face of rock's new progressive phase and the band quietly folded."
 Most of the members returned to Australia.

 While in the US Inner Sense had worked with the talent management company, DiBlasio, Wald & Day, in Los Angeles, which led to Burton collaborating with fellow Australian, Helen Reddy (her then-husband and manager was Jeff Wald), in early 1971.
 Two of their co-written tracks, "I Am Woman" and "Best Friend", appeared on her debut album, I Don't Know How to Love Him (May 1971).
 Burton's work permit had expired and he returned to Australia.
 By December 1972 "I Am Woman" had become a number-one hit on the Billboard Hot 100.
 In February of the following year it peaked at No. 2 on the Go-Set Australian National Charts top 40.